pnp/pnpassessment/docs/using-the-assessment-tool/configuration.md

 > [!Important]
 > Both URLs have to specified when you're using vanity URLs.

-## Using different port than 25025
+## Using a different port than 25025

 The Microsoft 365 Assessment tool process accepts commands by listening on localhost port 25025.
 For most computers this port is a free and can be used, but if for some reason you prefer to use another port than that's possible as well: